Windore/mtc/README.md

 mtc show <type>
 ```

 Show everything for a weekday.
-(Note: If today is an tuesday and the specified weekday is monday this command will show next weeks monday)
+(Note: If today is a tuesday and the specified weekday is monday this command will show
+next weeks monday)

 ```
 mtc show <weekday>